Fliplet/fliplet-cli/docs/API/components/form-builder.md

 ### onFormSubmitError

-Runs when a form has could not be submitted.
+Runs when a form could not be submitted because of an error.

 ```js
 Fliplet.Hooks.on('onFormSubmitError', function(error) {